-- 7.2.1 The Family Liaison Officer at SHSC can offer confidential signposting and support to patients and their families - 24 | 7Procedures to support patients, families and carers affected by PSIs Sheffield Health & Social Care NHS Foundation Trust Final Version 1
+7.2.1 The Family Liaison Officer at SHSC can offer confidential signposting and support to patients and their families.

 - 7.2.2 The Family Liaison Officer and members of the Quality Team work independently of clinical teams when managing patient and family concerns.
 The team will liaise with staff, managers and, where appropriate, with other relevant organisations to pass on and highlight concerns raised. - 7.2.3 SHSC is firmly committed to continuously improving the care and the services provided.
 There will be occasions when actions do not meet the expectations of patients, service users, family members or carers.
 On these occasions SHSC aims to achieve a satisfactory resolution to concerns, comments and complaints and to learn from them to reduce the likelihood of recurrence. - 7.2.4 SHSC staff are empowered to resolve concerns immediately and informally, where this is possible.
-People with a concern, comment, complaint or compliment about care or any aspect of SHSC services are encouraged to speak with a member of their care team. - 7.2.5 Should the care team be unable to resolve the concern then the Complaints Team contact details should be provided.
+People with a concern, comment, complaint or compliment about care or any aspect of SHSC services are encouraged to speak with a member of their care team. - 7.2.5 Should the care team be unable to resolve the concern then the Complaints department contact details should be provided.

-The Complaints Team can help and support with:
+The Complaints department can help and support with:

-- advice and information
+- Advice and information

-- comments and suggestions
+- Comments and suggestions

-- compliments and thanks
+- Compliments and thanks

-- informal complaints
+- Informal complaints

-- advice about how to make a formal complaint.
+- Advice about how to make a formal complaint .